-When I’m going through our decluttering challenge, I always start in the kitchen.
+When I’m going through a decluttering challenge, I always start in the kitchen.
 The kitchen is the busiest room in my home, so keeping it clean and decluttered is a priority.
 If you’re needing advice on how to declutter your home, these ten tips to declutter your kitchen will help you get off to a good start!

 10 Tips to Declutter Your Kitchen

 Let’s hit the ground running and talk about the supplies I use to declutter my kitchen.
 I start out with a trash bag for any trash, a handheld vacuum cleaner to help me clean out drawers, my favorite all purpose cleaner, and a rag.

 Start in one section and work your way around

 My first tip is to start in one section of your kitchen and work your way around.
 So for me, that means starting at my coffee station.
 I clean out the upper cabinet in that area and then clean out the drawers I have in that area.
 My tea drawer tends to get pretty messy, so that’s where my handheld vacuum gets put to use.